 Ng suggests that the next wave of AI will transform industries.
-It will disrupt everything—from manufacturing, agriculture, transportation to healthcare, according to Ng.
+It will disrupt everything—from manufacturing, agriculture, and transportation to healthcare, according to Ng.
 Consequently, he says, now is a good time for CEOs and CXOs to think about how AI will affect their industry when it becomes pervasive.

 “AI is causing a shift in the dynamics of many industries.
 So if your company isn’t already making pretty aggressive and smart investments, this is a good time,” suggests the AI pioneer.

-Embrace AI but ensure that your business is people-led
+Embrace AI, but ensure that your business is people-led

 The AI scientist says that ‘AI is automation on steroids.’
 Going AI-first might be great for a research lab but not for the business—businesses should not be AI-led.
 “If I go to a team and say, “Hey, everyone, please be AI-first,” it tends to focus the team on technology.
 In terms of how I execute the business, I tend to be customer-led or mission-led, almost never technology-led,” he adds.

 Artificial Intelligence is altering businesses at a rapid pace and will soon become ubiquitous.
 Most experts agree AI has the potential to drive tremendous economic growth.
 The technologies that enable AI, like development platforms, processing power, and data storage, are becoming affordable.
 As these technologies continue to mature, companies that have yet to adopt AI will feel the pressure to do so to stay competitive.
 As Ng says, the time is indeed right for companies to capitalize on this highly disruptive phenomenon.